 In short, they do hold up.
 Stanford University has set an extremely high benchmark for all its online classes.
-They offer classes in some of the most current and captivating topics in the world.
-And, nearly all the courses are presented by some of the leaders in their respective fields.
+They offer classes on some of the most current and captivating topics in the world.
+And nearly all the courses are presented by leaders in their respective fields.

 This is why we felt it was beneficial for our readers to cover all the fantastic opportunities that lie within Stanford’s catalog of free online courses.
 Some of these classes are great for self-learning a subject from scratch, while others have some prerequisites as well.
 A common theme, however, is that they all offer a supreme online learning experience.
 As one would expect from Stanford University.

-These are our picks for the 10 best free Stanford online courses:
+These are our picks for the ten best free Stanford online courses.

 This is flat out untrue.
 Yes, learning ML won’t come easy.
 You need to have patience, dedication, and a creative mind.
 But, as long as you have a strong interest in the subject, you do need to have the brain of Pythagoras or Marie Curie to succeed.

 “Machine Learning” from Coursera and University of Stanford is the best introductory course to ML.
 Big words, yes, but this online class is truly praiseworthy.